Receiptful/receiptful-api-docs/source/includes/_webhooks.md

 * `newsletter-email/sent`: Triggered when a Newsletter is sent to a customer.
 These typically arrive in bursts as the Newsletter Template is sending;
 * `async-job/completed`: Triggered when an Async Job has been completed (failed or succeeded).
+* `abandoned-cart-email/sent`: Triggered when an email was sent for an Abandoned Cart.

 ### Payload